 robust Management frame: A Management frame that is eligible for protection.

-robust security network (RSN): A security network that allows only the creation of robust security network associations (RSNAs).
+robust security network: [RSN] A security network that allows only the creation of robust security network associations (RSNAs).
 An RSN can be identified by the indication in the RSN element (RSNE) of Beacon frames that the group cipher suite specified is not wired equivalent privacy (WEP).

-robust security network association (RSNA): The type of association used by a pair of stations (STAs) if the procedure to establish authentication or association between them includes the 4-way handshake or the fast basic service set (BSS) transition (FT) protocol, or is fast initial link setup (FILS) authentication.
+robust security network association: [RSNA] The type of association used by a pair of stations (STAs) if the procedure to establish authentication or association between them includes the 4-way handshake or the fast basic service set (BSS) transition (FT) protocol, or is fast initial link setup (FILS) authentication.
 Note that existence of an RSNA between two STAs does not of itself provide robust security.
 Robust security is provided when all STAs in the network use RSNAs.

-robust security network association (RSNA) key management: Key management that includes the 4-way handshake, the group key handshake, authenticated mesh peering exchange, mesh group key handshake, and the TPK handshake.
+robust security network association (RSNA) key management: [RSNA key management] Key management that includes the 4-way handshake, the group key handshake, authenticated mesh peering exchange, mesh group key handshake, and the TPK handshake.
 If fast basic service set (BSS) transition (FT) is enabled, the FT 4-way handshake and FT authentication sequence are also included.
 If fast initial link setup (FILS) is enabled, FILS authentication is also included.

-S0 key holder (S0KH): The component of robust security network association (RSNA) key management of the Supplicant that derives and holds the pairwise master key (PMK) R0 (PMK-R0), derives the PMK R1s (PMK-R1s), and provides the PMK-R1s to the S1 key holder (S1KH).
+S0 key holder: [S0KH] The component of robust security network association (RSNA) key management of the Supplicant that derives and holds the pairwise master key (PMK) R0 (PMK-R0), derives the PMK R1s (PMK-R1s), and provides the PMK-R1s to the S1 key holder (S1KH).

-S0 key holder identifier (S0KH-ID): An identifier that names the holder of the pairwise master key (PMK) R0 (PMK-R0) in the Supplicant.
+S0 key holder identifier: [S0KH-ID] An identifier that names the holder of the pairwise master key (PMK) R0 (PMK-R0) in the Supplicant.

-S1 key holder (S1KH): The component of robust security network association (RSNA) key management in the Supplicant that receives a pairwise master key (PMK) R1 (PMK-R1) from the S0 key holder (S0KH), holds the PMK-R1, and derives the pairwise transient keys (PTKs).
+S1 key holder: [S1KH] The component of robust security network association (RSNA) key management in the Supplicant that receives a pairwise master key (PMK) R1 (PMK-R1) from the S0 key holder (S0KH), holds the PMK-R1, and derives the pairwise transient keys (PTKs).

-S1 key holder identifier (S1KH-ID): An identifier that names the holder of the pairwise master key (PMK) R1 (PMK-R1) in the Supplicant.
+S1 key holder identifier: [S1KH-ID] An identifier that names the holder of the pairwise master key (PMK) R1 (PMK-R1) in the Supplicant.

-sub 1 GHz (S1G) band: Frequency band for which an S1G operating class is defined in Annex E.
+sub 1 GHz (S1G) band: [S1G band] Frequency band for which an S1G operating class is defined in Annex E.

-scheduled service period (SP): An SP that is scheduled by a quality-of-service (QoS) access point (AP) or a personal basic service set (PBSS) control point (PCP).
+scheduled service period (SP): [scheduled SP] An SP that is scheduled by a quality-of-service (QoS) access point (AP) or a personal basic service set (PBSS) control point (PCP).

 secondary1 channel: A 2.16 GHz channel associated with a primary channel and a secondary channel used by enhanced directional multi-gigabit (EDMG) stations (STAs) for the purpose of creating a 6.48 GHz, 8.64 GHz, 2.16+2.16 GHz, or 4.32+4.32 GHz channel.